Children and young people

 Children learn much by imitation, so encourage your toddler to imitate what you are doing – holding a book or standing beside you when you are singing, kneeling down or sitting at prayer times.

-During communion please feel free to take your child with you to receive a blessing (children will be offered a grape).
+During communion please feel free to take your child with you to receive a blessing (children will be offered a grape or a box of raisins).
 This can become a special time for them, and the people around them.